 A breath of fresh air

-To celebrate our 2019 milestone of installing over 100,000 charging ports across the globe, we teamed up with the global reforestation charity, One Tree Planted.
+To celebrate our 2019 milestone of delivering over 100,000 charging ports across the globe, we teamed up with the global reforestation charity, One Tree Planted.

-Over the remainder of 2019, we planted over 6,000 trees to help clean the air and absorb harmful carbon from the atmosphere—but we didn't stop there!
-To account for the chargers we placed in 2018, we also planted 15,000 trees across California and Portugal—and even sent some passionate EVBoxers to Portugal to help us reach this target.
+Over a three-year period, we gave back to our planet by planting one tree for every new EVBox charging point delivered.
+Thanks to the help of our customers and partners, we planted over 220,000 trees to help clean the air and absorb harmful carbon from the atmosphere.
+We even sent some passionate EVBoxers to Portugal to help us reach this target.

-Read on to learn more about the tree planting projects we are involved in.
+Read on to learn more about the tree planting projects we contributed to during this successful initiative.

 of the world's forest is already destroyed